-Strawberries are packed with vitamin C. In fact, one cup of strawberries has more vitamin C than an orange.
+Strawberries are packed with vitamin C. In fact, in just one cup of the fruit, strawberry vitamin C is equal to more than an orange.
 Just one serving of eight medium strawberries provides 110 percent of the recommended Daily Value.

 An important nutrient to balance electrolytes, aid muscle contractions, and maintain a healthy blood pressure.
 One serving of strawberries provides five percent of the Daily Value for potassium.

 One of the B vitamins, researchers reported that people who eat strawberries have higher average folate intakes than those who reported not eating strawberries.

 Considered by the American Heart Association to be important for heart health, dietary fiber has health benefits such as lowering blood cholesterol and promoting a healthy digestive system.
 One serving, or eight medium strawberries, provides three grams of fiber.